-While Venice hosts boating events all year-round, the warm days of May kick-start the boat racing season.
+While Venice hosts boating events all year-round, it is the warm days of May that kick-start the boat racing season.
 The best-known of these races is the Vogalonga, a rowing competition that accepts competitors from around the world, held in late May or early June.

 For information about the festivals and events that happen each May in Venice, read below.
 Note that May 1, Labor Day, is a national holiday, so many businesses, including museums and restaurants, will be closed.

 Many Italian and European tourists take advantage of the holiday to visit Venice making popular tourist sights especially crowded on May 1.
 May is also generally considered high season for Venice hotels.